optiv/ScareCrow/README.md

 Usage of ./ScareCrow:
   -I string
     	Path to the raw 64-bit shellcode.
   -Loader string
     	Sets the type of process that will sideload the malicious payload:
     	[*] binary - Generates a binary based payload.
 (This type does not benfit from any sideloading) [*] control - Loads a hidden control applet - the process name would be rundll32 if -O is specified a JScript loader will be generated.
     	[*] dll - Generates just a DLL file.
 Can executed with commands such as rundll32 or regsvr32 with DllRegisterServer, DllGetClassObject as export functions.
     	[*] excel - Loads into a hidden Excel process using a JScript loader.
     	[*] wscript - Loads into WScript process using a JScript loader.
     	 (default "binary")
   -O string
     	Name of output file (e.g. loader.js or loader.hta).
 If Loader is set to dll or binary this option is not required.
   -console
     	Only for Binary Payloads - Generates verbose console information when the payload is executed.
 This will disable the hidden window feature.
   -delivery string
     	Generates a one-liner command to download and execute the payload remotely:
-        [*] bits - Generates a Bitsadmin one liner command to download, execute and remove the loader.
+    	[*] bits - Generates a Bitsadmin one liner command to download, execute and remove the loader (Compatible with Binary, Control, Excel and Wscript Loaders).
-        [*] hta - Generates a blank hta file containing the loader along with a MSHTA command to execute the loader remotely in the background.
+    	[*] hta - Generates a blank hta file containing the loader along with a MSHTA command execute the loader remotely in the background (Compatible with Control and Excel Loaders).
-        [*] macro - Generates an Office macro that will download and execute the loader remotely.
+    	[*] macro - Generates an office macro that will download and execute the loader remotely (Compatible with Control, Excel and Wscript Loaders)
   -domain string
     	The domain name to use for creating a fake code signing cert. (e.g. www.acme.com) -password string
     	The password for code signing cert.
 Required when -valid is used.
-  -sandbox string
+  -sandbox
     	Enables sandbox evasion using IsDomainedJoined calls.
+  -unmodified
+    	When enabled will generate a DLL loader that WILL NOT removing the EDR hooks in system DLLs and only use custom syscalls (set to false by default)
   -url string
     	URL associated with the Delivery option to retrieve the payload. (e.g. https://acme.com/) -valid string
     	The path to a valid code signing cert.
-Used instead of -domain if a valid code signing cert is desired.
+Used instead -domain if a valid code signing cert is desired.
 ```
 ## Loader
 The Loader determines the type of technique to load the shellcode into the target system.
 If no Loader option is chosen, ScareCrow will just compile a standard DLL file, that can be used by rundll32, regsvr32, or other techniques that utilize a DLL.
 ScareCrow utilizes three different types of loaders to load shellcode into memory: